Petty Cash Template

 At the end of the reporting period or when the petty cash log is filled up, the custodian in charge of the cash will count the money and compare to the ending balance on the form.
 Differences are resolved and a new cash log is created with a new balance for the new reporting period.
 The custodian will likely be entering transactions into whatever accounting software he/she is using, and may require an employee to complete a voucher and submit receipts.
 The petty cash log provides a physical paper-based record of the cash-in and cash-out.
 To customize a petty cash form for your business, download the free template below.

-Petty Cash Templatefor Excel
+Petty Cash Templatefor Excel and Google Sheets

 This petty cash log template allows you to easily modify the heading labels as needed and contains working formulas in the Balance column in case you want to track the petty cash log using the spreadsheets itself, rather than printing a blank form.

 Printable Petty Cash FormPDF

 This printable PDF provides a simple way to keep track of your petty cash with a printable form.
 If you want to customize a form, you can download the Excel template listed above.